 The basic theory is that if you eat a lot of carbs, your blood sugar goes up and insulin is released to pull sugars into your cells.
 Once in your cell, these sugars can be utilized for energy.

 Conversely, if you limit carbs and keep your insulin low, your body will shift to burn fats for energy.

 Unfortunately, the gap between theory and reality can be huge when it comes to an enormously complex system like your body.

 The Lumen measures your breath and calculates your respiratory exchange ratio (RER), the ratio between the metabolic production of carbon dioxide (CO2) and the uptake of oxygen (O2).
 This ratio can be used as an indicator of which fuel (e.g. carbohydrate or fat) is being metabolized to supply the body with energy.

 As my wife and I were learning, interpreting your RER isn’t always straightforward.
 There are a number of factors that influence how much CO2 you exhale.

-Firstly, Lumen is only accurate when you have been resting for a while.
+- Lumen is only accurate when you have been resting for a while.
 Any exercise or movement that elevates your heart rate will throw it off.
 In fact, it will often tell you to take a few minutes to sit if it has detected you’ve been moving around before taking a reading.

-Secondly, what you put into your body is only one part of the metabolic flexibility equation.
+- What you put into your body is only one part of the metabolic flexibility equation.
 Cutting out carbs is the obvious place to nudge your metabolism towards burning fat, but your daily physical activity, sleep, stress, gut microbiome, and hormone fluctuations play a big role in determining what is fueling your cells.

-Thirdly, even if Lumen can accurately measure and track your metabolic flexibility, it cannot be used in isolation.
+- Even if Lumen can accurately measure and track your metabolic flexibility, it cannot be used in isolation.
 To truly understand why your body is using carbs or fats requires looking at a number of metabolic markers.
 You need to consider the following:

 - Is your body regulating blood sugar properly?